-There will be a period of up to two hours people when people should be able to withdraw from the transaction after exchanging money in an exchange office.
-The motion against rogue bureaucrats with unfavorable rates on Wednesday was approved by the government in resignation.
+There will be a period of up to two hours people when people should withdraw from the transaction after exchanging money in an exchange office.
+The government approved the motion against rogue bureaucrats with unfavourable rates on Wednesday in resignation.
 Some time ago, the cabinet virtually rejected the proposal from the opposition.

 The precautionary measure should be limited to € 1000, which should prevent speculation on course development and abuse of the right to withdraw from the contract.
 According to the MF, approximately 90 to 95 percent of the exchange trades can be withdrawn.

 The amendment further tightens the rules for advertising a more advantageous offer of exchange rates, registering exchange obligations and defining the boundary between currency exchange and payment services.

 The law is enacted on the first day of the third calendar month following its publication.
 The norm must still be approved by the House and the Senate and signed by the President.

 The same amendment was recently proposed by deputy mayors and independents in the deputies’ proposal.

 However, the government did not support the proposal.
 Its promoters have earlier said that if the government amendment goes to the lower house, it is better to withdraw its original.

 “Instead of populism, the norm could have been enacted earlier,” a government spokesman said a few days ago, the vice-chairman of STAN Vít Rakušan.
 According to him, Babiš’s government practices a method of rejecting parliamentary draft laws, copying them, and proposing them themselves.